webwire/webwire-cli/README.md

 use webwire::hyper::{Server, Request, Response};

 mod api;
-use api::{Hello, HelloRequest, HelloResponse}; // this is the generated code
+use api::v1::{Hello, HelloRequest, HelloResponse}; // this is the generated code

 struct HelloService {}